AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

-# Optimizing Inventory with Logistics Data: A Supply
+## Hands-On-Lab: Optimizing Inventory with Logistics Data: A Supply Chain Simulation

-Chain Simulation
+This hands-on lab walks you through building a machine learning pipeline in Azure Machine Learning Designer to predict shipping delays using historical logistics data.
+You’ll learn how to create a workspace, prepare data, train a model, evaluate results, and deploy your pipeline in a no-code environment.

 ### Task 1: Create Azure ML Workspace